 An essential member of the team, Jo’s regional stage management credits can be found in the archives of Mill Mountain Playhouse, Trinity Repertory theater and Oregon Shakespeare Festival.
 Jo also acts as Production Stage Manager for the touring production of Mother Jones In Heaven – a musical by Si Kahn, and The Bark & The Tree by Vivian Nesbitt.
 She completed her MFA from the Professional Theater Training program at University of Wisconsin Milwaukee.
 Her acting credits are growing to include several productions in the Philadelphia area.
 She is an activist, writer and a photographer and studies acting at The Barrow Group.
 JustJoPhoto.com

 John Dillon – Music Director, Guitarist

 In 2003, John and Viv launched Art of the Song, a one-hour, weekly public radio program now heard on over 100 stations across North America.
 The two have interviewed some of the biggest names in the industry like Roger Daltry (The Who), Smokey Robinson, Judy Collins, Donald Fagen (Steely Dan), Joan Osborn, and Jorma Kaukonen (Hot Tuna, Jefferson Airplane), to name a few.
 The interviews focus on the universal truths common to all creative expression.

-Now with their home-base in Saratoga Springs, NY, John and Vivian spend half of the year in their 32-foot Winnebago Cambria – The MoJo Motorhome – and are pleased to share Mother Jones in Heaven with audiences across North America and beyond!
+Now with their home-base in Saratoga Springs, NY, John and Vivian spend part of the year in their 32-foot Winnebago Cambria – The MoJo Motorhome – and are pleased to share Mother Jones in Heaven with audiences across North America and beyond!